bredlix/wf_companion_app/README.md

 Eventually you should have `com.your_comany.your_app_name` and the corresponding folder structure `main > java > com > your_comany > your_app_name`.

-### 3. Update AndroidManifest.xml
+### 4. Update AndroidManifest.xml

 Open the `AndroidManifest.xml` file.
 Find the `<activity>` tag and change the `android:name` attribute to `com.your_comany.your_app_name.MainActivity`.

-### 4. Update the Gradle build file

-Open the `build.gradle.kts` file in the `app` directory.
-- Find the `android` block and change the `namespace` to your new package name.
-- Find the `defaultConfig` block and change the `applicationId` to your new package name.

 ### 5. Change app icon

 Right-click the res folder and go to `New > Image Asset`.
 On the `Foreground Layer` tab, select the `Asset Type` to `Image` and browse to the new icon you want.
 On the `Background Layer` tab, select the `Asset Type` to `Color` and pick a color of your choice.
 Click `Next > Finish` and the icon should be changed.

 ### 6. Change watchface image

 Go to `res > drawable` to find the `wf_img.png`.
 You can replace an existing image by right-clicking it and selecting `Reveal in Finder` (or `Show in Explorer` for Windows), then replace the file there with your new image (it should have the same name and format).
 If you want to add a new image, simply copy and paste your image file into the `res/drawable` directory.
 You can then use this image in your project by referencing it as `@drawable/your_image_name`.

 ### 7. Change app display name